 So…is Einstein a relative?
 What, exactly, constitutes a relative?
 The convoluted connection above seems a bit of a stretch to me.
 (So the search for the “famous relative” continues.)

 When I started working in earnest on our genealogy in 2007, I had to decide “who” I would include in my research.
 My family, like many today, is a blended family.
-My father married four times, my mother twice.
+My father married four times (having a daughter with wife #2), my mother twice, (adding a son to her four daughters from marriage #1.)
 I married a man whose father had remarried a woman with children of her own.
 My father and his third wife adopted children.
 There are adopted children in my husband’s family.
 My stepfather’s family treated my mother’s children from her first marriage no differently than the child she had with him.
 I remember having a conversation with my father, whose so-called “facts” actually started me on this journey, telling him we didn’t have a family tree, we had a “bramble bush”!